active-directory-project/active-directory-infrastructure/README.md

 </p>

 <h1>Active Directory Infrastructure in Azure (Virtual Machine) for Windows Users</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
-We are going to create 2 Virtual Machines, one that serves as the domain control and will be name: dc-1 and the second Virtual Machine which will be getting the DNS from the domain control and will name: client-1.<br />
+We are going to create 2 Virtual Machines, one that serves as the domain control and will be name: dc-1 and the second Virtual Machine which will be getting the DNS from the domain control and will be named: client-1.<br />

 <h2>Video Demonstration</h2>